ardugnome/N1MM_ESP32_UDP/readme.md

 Assumes you already have the Ameritron RCS-4 remote controlled coax switch.

-(This unit replaces the original Ameriton controller head unit, the Ameriton relay box remains the same.)
+(This unit, WiCS-4,replaces the original Ameriton controller head unit, the Ameriton relay box remains the same.)

 (Can be configured as a standalone wireless antenna switch with additional hardware.)

 Uses the original Ameriton 12vAC power supply that was packaged with the RCS-4 switch.

-ESP-32 DEVKIT board 30 or 36 pin.
+One ESP-32 DEVKIT board 30 or 36 pin.

-4 relay board (5V) with low trigger current, 2-4 mA to be driven from the ESP32 pins directly.
+One 4 relay board (5V) with low trigger current, 2-4 mA to be driven from the ESP32 pins directly.

-OLED SSD1306 0.96 in.
+One OLED SSD1306 0.96 in.
 128x64 display, also works with 0.91in 128x32

 OLED 3D printed screen cover, plastic, or machine your own.

-Metal or plastic, enclosure, mine is from Jameco.
+A metal or plastic, enclosure, mine is from Jameco.

-Four position rotary switch or encoder (if you choose the encoder you have to code your own code)
+A four position rotary switch or encoder (if you choose the encoder you have to code your own code)

 Two SO239 panel mount connectors.

 Two SPST miniature switches.

-Dc/Dc converter preferred,  or 7-9v regulator with a proper heatsink!!!
+A Dc/Dc converter preferred,  or 7-9v regulator with a proper heatsink!!!

 Disc and electrolitic capacitors, diodes, rf choke, fuse, etc. per original RCS-4 schematic (we re-create the power supply (12vAC, -12vDC and +12vDC) from the original Ameriton
 Controller)